Wil Myers Player Props: Reds vs. Rays

-On Monday, Wil Myers (coming off going 0-for-2) and the Cincinnati Reds face the Tampa Bay Rays, whose starting pitcher will be Jalen Beeks.
-First pitch is at 6:40 PM ET.
+After batting .263 with two doubles, two home runs, three walks and eight RBI in his past 10 games, Wil Myers and the Cincinnati Reds take on the Tampa Bay Rays (who will hand the ball to Taj Bradley) at 6:40 PM ET on Tuesday.

-In his most recent game he had a hitless performance (0-for-2) against the Phillies.
+In his most recent game he had a hitless showing (0-for-4) against the Rays.

 Wil Myers Game Info & Props vs. the Rays